 The willingness to learn is more important than work experience.
 A commitment to doing your best is what we strive for in each employee.
 We will teach you the skills you need to be successful at your job.

-Successful applicants must commit to staying the entire season which begins May 10 and ends early October.
+Successful seasonal applicants must commit to staying the entire season which begins mid May and ends early October.